If you are applying to The University of Tulsa, the fee for the application costs $60.

 |Transcript of High School Record||√|

-The University of Tulsa does look at standardized tests scores during the admissions process.
+The University of Tulsa looks at standardized tests scores during the admissions process.

 The University of Tulsa does not have a test optional admissions policy.
 Test optional schools allow students to choose if they want to submit ACT or SAT scores with their applications or not.